genbid007-ml/churn_model/README.md

 MLFlow_churnmodel
 ==============================

-This is a implementation of MLFlow and DVC on test basis, all iplementation derived from thro cookiecutter tempolaate
+This is a implementation of MLFlow and DVC on test basis, all implementation derived from thro cookiecutter template part of my ML internship

 Project Organization
 ------------